South Carolina Early Care and Education Career Ladder

 Do I need to submit my high school diploma?

-Proof of high school graduation is not required if you have completed 20 or more credits from an accredited college or university and/or have obtained a degree.
+Proof of high school graduation is required for all education records, unless you have provided proof of an awarded academic degree.
 In these cases, copies of your degrees and college transcripts provide the necessary documentation and will be accepted in lieu of a High School Diploma/High School Transcripts.
+For more information about uploading documentation, please see our Acceptable Documentation Policy.

 How can I get a copy of my high school diploma?